-Accepting your responsibilities isn’t expensive: For just CHF 100 per year, you can insure your domestic staff, such as cleaners and gardeners, against accidents at work and on the way to and from work.
+Accepting your responsibilities isn’t expensive: For just CHF 100 per year, you can insure your domestic staff against accidents at work and on the way to and from work.

 As soon as you use the services of a cleaner, gardener or babysitter, you are deemed to be an employer.
 You are therefore legally obligated to insure your domestic staff against accidents.